This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a meal plan that helps control your blood sugar levels throughout your pregnancy.
 Too much carbohydrate in one meal or snack can cause your blood sugar to rise to a very high level.
 High blood sugar levels throughout your pregnancy can cause your baby to gain too much weight and lead to other health problems.
 A healthy meal plan will help you keep your blood sugar within the recommended range.

-General diet guidelines:
+General carbohydrate guidelines:

 Your healthcare provider may recommend the following:

 - Eat fewer servings of carbohydrate at breakfast than at other meals.
-Your blood sugar level tends to be higher in the morning.
+The blood sugar level tends to be higher in the morning.
 Eat fewer servings of carbohydrate to keep your blood sugar level from increasing even more.

 Foods that contain carbohydrate: